couchbaselabs/tuqtng/tutorial/content/slide-40.md

-## Shopper - Merchant query - Most valued shoppers
+## Merchant - Finding the most valued shoppers

-The marketing team at nickelstore wants to e-mail special discount coupons to the top 10 loyal shoppers.
+The marketing team at dimestore wants to e-mail special discount coupons to the top 10 loyal shoppers.

 List the top 10 shoppers based on the total amount spent